paulmac2015/loggingframeworks/ReadMe.txt

 =========================================================================================================================================
 So configuration of Log4Net seems to me a bit more comp[licated than Nlog.
 Log4Net uses clasic threading techniques to accomplish asyncronous logging as opposed to just adding a config file entry with Nlog.

+Enterprise Library Logging is a bit more complex than the other logging frameworks.
+First, logging and exception logging are seperated into two seperate assemblies.
+Logging exceptions requires you to configure the exception logging assembly and implement implement the exception handling block.
+Additionaly, if you plan to log entries to a database you need to install and configure the EnterpriseLibrary.Logging.Database assembly.